-One of the chief risks organizations must contend with is data exfiltration attacks – by insiders or external hackers.
-These are perpetrated by employees with access to trade secrets or intellectual property who use their legitimate user credentials to move data to personal devices or other external servers or devices.
-Data exfiltration can deliver trade secrets to a competitor, cause a regulatory violation, or lead an organization into financial or reputational harm.
+One of the biggest cyber threats organizations must contend with today is data exfiltration attacks — by insiders or external hackers.
+These are perpetrated by employees with access to trade secrets or intellectual property who use their legitimate user credentials to move valuable data to personal devices or other external servers.
+Data exfiltration can funnel trade secrets to competitors, cause regulatory violations, or lead an organization into financial harm.

 What is Data Exfiltration?